 But “Victory isn’t glorious without the pain.
 Success without toil is futile.”

 I did not believe in these lines at first.
 My old belief is that successful people are born not made.
 I am here on earth to be good, not to compete.
-I think that – most of the time, when people are striving for the best, they also nurture their worst.
+I think that – most of the time when people are striving for the best, they also nurture their worst.
 Call it a mediocre notion but I don’t see anything wrong with it.
 Maybe having a competitive attitude is just not me.
 Well, for one – I am a Libra!
 A person who always strives for balance and harmony around me.
 To be a better version of myself daily is something I just realised recently.
-In fact, the lines of Steve Jobs saying – “Stay hungry, stay foolish” was not in my radar.
+In fact, the lines of Steve Jobs that state – “Stay hungry, stay foolish” was not in my radar.

 True enough, when it was time for me to take the licensure exam for Accountants straight after graduating from the University, I was unsuccessful.
 I failed miserably five times.
 Yes, I know – it is very embarrassing!
 Most especially that we were only given three chances to take it.
 Uh-huh!
 What I did was beyond what was allowed.
 With this, I have dishonoured my school, who used to tell us – “Please if you feel it is not meant for you, don’t do it.
 We have a reputation and good national rankings to maintain.”
 I am honestly sorry to my alma matter if I have disgraced her but I’m convinced now that persistence has a reward.